Nika Agiashvili: Career

-Nika Agiashvili (born October 20, 1979) is a Georgian-American writer and director.
-In 2009, Agiashvili wrote, produced and directed his first feature film, The Harsh Life of Veronica Lambert.
+In 2009, Nika Agiashvili wrote, produced and directed his first feature film, The Harsh Life of Veronica Lambert.
 His next project, A Green Story, was theatrically released worldwide in 2013.
 In 2014, Agiashvili wrote, directed and produced Tbilisi, I Love You as part of Emmanuel Benbihy's 'Cities of Love' franchise that started with Paris, je t'aime and New York, I Love You.
 In 2018, Agiashvili wrote and executive produced Daughter of the Wolf, released worldwide in 2019.
 It received three Canadian Screen Award nominations at the 8th Canadian Screen Awards in 2020, for Best TV Movie, Best Supporting Actor in a Television Drama Series or Program (Fehr) and Best Direction in a Television Drama Series or Program (Hackl).
 In 2021 Agiashvili wrote and directed the short film Delilah.
+In 2025, Agiashvili wrote, directed, and produced Atlas King, an action thriller starring Michael Bisping, Cuba Gooding Jr., George Finn, Sarah Wayne Callies, and Anne Winters.
+The film was the inaugural production of Punch It Films and was launched at the 2025 Cannes Film Festival.
+In 2026, Saban Films acquired the film's North American distribution rights from Highland Film Group, which handles worldwide sales.